• How Are the Danner Novels Different?

 Q: Why did you decide to make another female officer sexy and black?

-A: You mean Abby, who uses sexy when she needs to, but carries the mental scars of a recent assignment.
+A: You mean Abby, who uses sexy when the situation demands, but carries the mental scars of a recent assignment.
 As for black, that was logical.
 Early in The Pearl Harbor Pictures, Danner is working in the Bahamas, so it made sense to have an operations officer who could blend in with the locals.
 By having Abby just back from a dangerous operation in Africa, I was able to make her a complex character while keeping her strong for the job at hand.

 Q: How would you describe The Petrograd Pictures?